MTG/saraga/docs/organization.md

 228.647,3,104.179122449,Tarānā (dr̥t tīntāl)
 ```

 `start_time` denotes the start of the section (in seconds) in the audio recording. `duration` indicates the duration of the section (in seconds) and `section_name` is the name of the section. `section_number` indicates the serial number of the section in the recording.
+The section name also includes the name of the tāl if available.

 For Carnatic music recordings, the section file has one section annotation per line with the following format: